A filtered generalization of the Chekanov-Eliashberg algebra: Geometric setup, chords, and gradings

 \section{Geometric setup, chords, and gradings}

 Here we describe the geometric objects of interest in this article.
-Most of the material here is standard, following \cite{EES:PtimesR}.
+Most of the material in this section is standard, following \cite{EES:PtimesR}.
 However, we'll want to pay special attention to labelings and partitions of components of Legendrian and Lagrangians as described in the introduction and in \cite{Ekholm:Z2RSFT}.